lalith-krg/OXes/README.md

 OXes is an implementation of the classic Tic-Tac-Toe game played by 2 players.
 This uses socket programming in the server-client model.

-To run this, first open the folder and in a new terminal and run
+To run this, first open the folder and in a new terminal run

 ```
 python server.py <port number>